ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 ### 7.5 students

 Stores a sample student profile for testing.
-The final application also allows users to enter their own skills through the terminal.
+The final application also allows users to enter their own skills through the GUI.

+---

 ## 8. Input Handling Design